Defining Marketing Job Roles and Objectives

 Jennifer Mancusi 5 minute read

 A high-performing marketing team is critical for any B2B company looking to grow in a competitive landscape.
 But what exactly should each functional area of marketing focus on?
-Altogether, clarity around marketing job roles and responsibilities allows for greater collaboration, goal alignment, and, ultimately, impact.
+Altogether, clarity of marketing jobs definition allows for greater collaboration, goal alignment, and, ultimately, impact.

 I was recently asked to help define the focus areas for different marketing functions.
 Because of that conversation, I realized how differently many people think about these functions.
 In this article, I’ll share my definition of the core roles and objectives for four key marketing functions that make up a standard B2B marketing team: